fenner/probe-clarification/draft-fenner-int-probe-clarification.md

 * Added a step in {{code}} about validating the ICMP Extension Structure checksum.

+* Added section {{applicationDisplay}} to suggest human-readable display of PROBE responses

+* Clarified in {{IntIdObj}} that the length of an ifName Object is adjusted when padding is added.

 # IANA Considerations {#IANA}

 IANA has performed the following actions: